Upgrade Checklist

 2. Are you using File to Tape jobs?
 Consider the following:

-• File to tape jobs have been re-engineered for scalability and are no longer free with Veeam Backup & Replication 12.1.
-You will have a grace period of 3 months following the upgrade to Veeam Backup & Replication 12.1 during which your existing jobs will not consume a license.
-For more information, see the Instance Consumption for NAS Backup and File to Tape Jobs section.
+• File to tape jobs have been re-engineered for scalability and are no longer free with Veeam Backup & Replication 12.2.
+You will have a grace period of 3 months following the upgrade to Veeam Backup & Replication 12.2 during which your existing jobs will not consume a license.
+For more information, see the Instance Consumption for Object Storage Backup, File Backup and File to Tape Jobs section.
+Note that backup to tape jobs do not consume licenses.

 • File to tape jobs can now process Distributed File Systems (DFS) data.